mycoolfin/codearena-controllers/README.md

     ```
     python3 start.py
     ```
+    > Depending on your system, you might need to run `python start.py` instead.
 6. Return to the CodeArena game.
 In the top right corner you should now see 'Press SPACE to begin'.
 7. Hit spacebar to begin the match.